-Disbursement Information: Fall 2014
+Disbursement Information: Spring 2016

 Late starting or short term classes:

 |Disbursement schedule for less than full time enrollment

 ||9-11 credits |

-|Supplemental Educational Opportunity Grant ||100% ||100% ||100% |
+|Supplemental Education Opportunity Grant

-|COCC Foundation Scholarship ||not eligible ||50% ||75% |
+|COCC Foundation Scholarship

-|Direct Stafford Loans ||not eligible ||100% ||100% |
+|Direct Stafford Loans

 *Depending on enrollment, expected family contributions of 3401 or higher may not calculate with the above percentages.

-Bobcat Web Account’ for Active ‘Messages’ to see if you have sufficient financial aid for a bookstore credit.
-If eligible, you may charge books at the COCC Bookstore until Friday, October 10.
-Books and supplies charged at the Bookstore will be deducted along with your tuition and fees from your total financial aid award for the term.
+Bobcat Web Account’ for 'Active Messages’ to see if you have a bookstore credit.
+If eligible, you may charge books at the COCC Bookstore through Friday, April 8, 2016.
+Books and supplies charged at the Bookstore will be deducted along with tuition and fees from your total financial aid award for the term.

 Bobcat Web Account’ for any outstanding requirements.
-If you are a new student and receiving loans for the first time at COCC, your loan disbursement must be delayed 30 days from the start of class.
-Your loans will be applied October 29.
-If you are only attending one term during the award year, your loan may be divided into two disbursements.
-If you have a one term loan(s), your loans(s) may be divided into two disbursments.
-Loans applied after October 10 require that you also be enrolled in at least 6 credits on the day the loans are applied.
-If you do not attend a term within the academic year, failure to notify the Financial Aid Office will delay disbursement of future loan funds.
+If you are a new student and receiving loans for the first time at COCC, your loan disbursement(s) will be delayed 30 days from the start of the term.
+Your loans will be applied April 27, 2016.
+If you have a one term loan(s), your loan(s) will be divided into two disbursements the second half being applied on May 9, 2016.
+Loans disbursed after April 8, 2016 require that you also be enrolled in at least 6 credits on the day the loans are applied.
+If you do not attend a term within the academic year, failure to notify the Financial Aid Office could delay disbursement of future loan funds.

 You have the right to decline a loan disbursement or to cancel your loan entirely.
-Notify the Financial Aid Office if you wish to cancel a loan disbursement by sending an email to
+Notify the Financial Aid Office if you want to decline a disbursement or cancel the entire loan by sending an email to